dolutattoo/dolutattoo.github.io/docs/dolu_tool/development.md

 ```

 ### Watching files
-If you don't want to rebuild all the time, you can also watch files which will write to disk.
+If you don't want to rebuild all the time, you can also watch files which will write to disk on file save.
 ```
 pnpm start:game
 ```